-Petitioner's suggestion that Example 3 does not provide written description support for achieving a positive clinical benefit in a CLL patient using the claimed doses is contrary to law. "[T]he written description requirement does not demand either examples or an actual reduction to practice;" and it "does not demand any particular form of disclosure, or that the specification recite the claimed invention in haec verba."
+Petitioner's suggestion that Example 3 does not provide written description support for achieving a positive clinical benefit in a CLL patient using a 500 mg/m2 dose is contrary to law. "[T]he written description requirement does not demand either examples or an actual reduction to practice;" and it "does not demand any particular form of disclosure, or that the specification recite the claimed invention in haec verba."
 Ariad Pharms., Inc. v.
 Eli Lilly & Co., 598 F.3d 1336, 1351-52 (Fed.
 Cir.
 2010).